n6ai/minze/docs/guide/publishing.md

 **1. Build**

-> This command creates a `dist/` directory with an `es` build and Type Declarations (If you selected the TypeScript template).
+> This command creates a `dist/` directory with an `ESM` build and Type Declarations (If you selected the TypeScript template).

 ::: code-group